JPLOpenSource/fprime-sw-Rel1.0/openmct/README.md

 npm run configure <Topology XML Filepath>
 npm start
 ```
-where "Topology XML Filepath" is the Topology XML file for the fprime deployment for which OpenMCT will be recieving data.
+where `<Topology XML Filepath>` is the Topology XML file for the fprime deployment for which OpenMCT will be recieving data.
 Point a browser to http://localhost:8000 to view the OpenMCT web client (chrome works best).
-If configuration was successful, a Packet object called "<Deployment Name> Telemetry"
+If configuration was successful, a Packet object called "[Deployment Name] Telemetry"
 containing Telemetry objects for each channel should appear under the "BSON Server" folder.

+The BSON server folder also contains a "LIMIT_LOG" object, which records all limit violations in all channels, as well as a "Latest Values Table" object which shows the
+most recent value and timestamp for all telemetry items.
 To set up persistence for custom objects, see the "Persistence with CouchDB" section
 below.